aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-clipping-mask-psd-files/_index.md

 - **Do I need a license for production?** A commercial license is required; a free trial is available.
 - **What Java version is required?** JDK 8 or higher.

-## What is “export psd as png”?
+## How to Export PSD as PNG with Clipping Mask
 Exporting a PSD file to PNG converts the layered Photoshop document into a flat raster image while preserving transparency.
-This is especially useful when you need a web‑ready image or want to share designs without the Photoshop application.
+This is especially useful when you need a web‑ready image, want to **keep transparency PNG**, or are batch converting PSD to PNG in an automated pipeline.

-## Why use Aspose.PSD for this task?
+## Why Use Aspose.PSD for This Task?
 Aspose.PSD handles complex Photoshop features—like clipping masks, adjustment layers, and blending modes—without needing Photoshop installed.
-It’s ideal for automated workflows, batch processing, or integrating design assets into server‑side applications.
+It’s ideal for automated workflows, batch processing, or integrating design assets into server‑side applications where you must **export PSD to PNG** reliably.

 ## Prerequisites
 Before we dive into the code, make sure you have the following: